-One of the best tools for doing this is the IP due diligence process.
-It’s an audit of all of your IP assets.
-IP due diligence includes verifying the the types of IP, registration status, where and how it’s being used, any outstanding issues, such as upcoming fee payments or pending litigation, and what needs to be done to correct these issues.
+That’s why you need an IP audit.
+It creates an inventory of your IP assets and includes verifying the types of IP, registration status, where and how it’s being used, any outstanding issues, such as upcoming fee payments or pending litigation, and what legal or other issues must be fixed.

 If intellectual property is your only asset, it’s even more critical that you complete the IP due diligence process and prepare an IP audit report.
-When potential licensees, investors or an M&A partner is interested, you’re prepared to give them the information they require to assess the risk, value and ROI of the transaction.
+When potential licensees, investors or an M&A partner is interested, you’re ready to give them the information they need to assess the risk, value, and ROI of the transaction.

 The Benefits of an IP Audit

-- 85% increased their awareness about their IP value
+- 85% increased their awareness of their IP value

 - Over 30% identified new business opportunities